mattkje/sonique/README.md

 Most existing MIDI visualizers are **expensive**, **closed-source**, or **overcomplicated**.
 As a solo dev, I want to create a free, open-source alternative for everyone to use Music should be approachable, and tools like this shouldn’t be behind a paywall.

 ---
+## 🔽 Download Preview

+> ⚠️ **Note:** This preview build is **unstable** and intended for testing purposes only.
+Expect bugs and incomplete features.

+Grab the latest preview build [here](https://github.com/mattkje/sonique/releases/tag/0.1.0-preview).

+---